16 January 2023

-The system has its disadvantages, like any system.
-It slows down procedures and decision-making and is an effective way of blocking change.
-On the other hand, it is the fundament of consensus and it protects the country from the (opportunistic) delusion of the day by the (political) establishment.
+The system has its disadvantages, like every system.
+It slows down procedures and decision-making, and it is an effective way of blocking change.
+On the other hand, it is the fundament of consensus and protects the country from any (opportunistic) delusions of the day by the establishment.
 It is also an obstacle to the emergence of oligarchies and their networks.

-The establishment is always forced to take all arguments of organizations and citizens into account.
-The presence of citizens at all levels (municipal, cantonal and federal) in all political decisions is not only one of the pillars of Swiss democracy, the rule of law, (social) cohesion and prosperity, it also shows a modern, open and self-confident democracy and society.
+The establishment must always consider all the arguments of organizations and citizens.
+The presence of citizens at all levels (municipal, cantonal and federal) for all political decisions is one of the pillars of Swiss democracy, the rule of law, (social) cohesion and prosperity.
+It also confirms a modern, open, self-confident democracy and society.
 The government is there for the citizens and not the other way around!

 Direct democracy can only function with independent media and civil society.
 This is (still) the case in Switzerland.